TejPrakash18/TejPrakash18/README.md

 ### ⚙️ Additional Skills:
 - 🏆 I have a solid understanding of **Data Structures and Algorithms**, which helps to solve complex problems efficiently.
-- 🏆 I have a brief knowledge of **Low-Level Design** for optimal system performance.
+- 🏆 I know briefly about **Low-Level Design** for optimal system performance.
 - 🏆 I have the idea of professional skills in **Java** and **Kotlin**, which broadens my ability to work across different technologies.

 ### ⚙️ Deployment: